 Beryl was struck again by the idea Deryn could hear her thoughts.
 Stop being ridiculous, you goof, her inner voice scolded.

-After a day of hiking, the simple meal Deryn was a feast.
+After a day of hiking, the simple meal Deryn prepared was a feast.
 Scrambled eggs fragrant with fresh herbs, toasted rye bread, and baked apples with cream were laid out on the dining table.
 Beryl tucked in with unfettered delight.

 A steady rain began to fall as they ate.